 Q: What is a State Natural Area?

 A: Natural areas have a greater emphasis on hiking, paddling, environmental education, and restoration than nature preserves.
 Typically, their habitats are not as sensitive.
 Some are managed in cooperation with the Kentucky Department for Fish and Wildlife to allow hunting.
-For details, see the individual area pages on our " Locations" link in the banner above.
+For details, see the individual area pages on our Locations

 Q: What is a Heritage Land?

 A: A Heritage Land is a natural area funded by the Kentucky Heritage Land Conservation Fund Board.
 KNP monitors conservation easements or deed restrictions on these sites and works with our partnering agencies to ensure they are managed appropriately for hiking, paddling, and habitat conservation.
-For more information, please see the KHLCF link in the banner above.
+For more information, please visit the KHLCF

 Q: What is a Wild River?